-- (a) Shall not contain a date for hearing. - (b) Shall provide notice that if a party wishes to object to any of the requested relief, that adverse party shall file and serve a written response or declaration in opposition within fourteen (14) days from the date of service of the order, or within such additional time as allowed by the court upon showing of good cause. - (c) Shall provide notice that if such opposing response is not filed and served within the time allowed, the requested relief may be granted by the court. - (2) Pre-Judgment Temporary Financial - (a) Motions for temporary financial relief may be filed separately from other pendente lite motions to facilitate timely resolution. - (b) Temporary financial relief shall be determined without testimony based on the Uniform Support Declarations of the parties if filed separately. - (c) Requests for temporary child support shall include a child support computation worksheet.
-If either party requests oral argument pursuant to UTCR 5.050, both parties shall file a Uniform Support Declaration prior to oral argument. - (d) After the response deadline, the moving party shall notify the court by filing a Notice of Readiness for Decision. - (e) With due regard for other pending matters, the court will attempt to issue a ruling within fourteen (14) days of the date the Notice of Readiness for Decision is filed. - (f) If the opposing party fails to file an opposing written response within the time allowed, the moving party shall submit an order allowing the relief requested in the order to show cause.
+- (a) Shall not contain a date for hearing. - (b) Shall provide notice that if a party wishes to object to any of the requested relief, that adverse party shall submit for filing and serve a written response or declaration in opposition within fourteen (14) days from the date of service of the order, or within such additional time as allowed by the court upon showing of good cause. - (c) Shall provide notice that if such opposing response is not submitted for filing and served within the time allowed, the requested relief may be granted by the court.

+(2) Pre-Judgment Temporary Financial

+- (a) Temporary financial relief shall be determined without testimony based on the Uniform Support Declarations of the parties unless oral argument is requested.
+If either party requests oral argument pursuant to UTCR 5.050, both parties shall submit for filing a Uniform Support Declaration prior to oral argument. - (b) Requests for temporary child support shall include a child support computation worksheet. - (c) After the response deadline, the moving party shall notify the court by submitting a Notice of Readiness for Decision for filing. - (d) If the opposing party fails to submit an opposing written response for filing_within the time allowed, the moving party shall submit an order allowing the relief requested in the order to show cause.
 The court reserves the right to require the taking of testimony of the moving party in such default matters.
-The court also reserves the right to enter the order requested if the opposing party does not file the required response and it may do so upon its own motion if the moving party fails to present for signature the order required above.